-If you think that “operating” may be an issue in your OWI case, it is important to hire an experienced OWI attorney with a proven track record of success at litigating OWI defenses.
+If you think that “operating” may be an issue in your OWI case, it is important to hire an experienced OWI attorney in Milwaukee with a record of success at litigating OWI defenses.
 There are important nuances in OWI case law regarding “operating” a motor vehicle that can make or break your case and you need a skilled advocate to navigate them properly.

 “Why Did I Get an OWI for Sleeping in My Car?”